 The Faculty has well established Computer Laboratories with networking and Wi-Fi facilities for teaching and learning purposes.
-Cisco Networking laboratory, Multimedia laboratory, and Embedded system laboratory have been established to teach advanced course modules and for research activities.
-All the students have access to Internet facilities.
+All the students have access to Internet facilities in the laboratories.
+Students can also access the eduroam internet connectivity inside the University premises.
+All the students are entitled to get the institutional email ID.